-Building on these beginnings, we’re now working with Haringey Council and local groups to explore how Chapman’s Green can best serve its community in the years ahead.
-With Noel Park Bowling Club having recently made the difficult decision to wind itself up at the end of 2018, the park’s pavilion and bowling green will need to find a new use.
+Building on these beginnings, we’re now working with Haringey Council and Grow N22 to explore how Chapman’s Green can best serve its community in the years ahead.
+With Noel Park Bowling Club having recently made the difficult decision to wind itself up at the end of 2018, the park’s pavilion and bowling green needs to find a new use.
 And so now, more than ever, we as residents need to get together and plan what sort of future we want for our park.

 The Friends are keen that the spirit of the Bowling Club and its history of social activity should be sustained by reimagining and reinvigorating how the whole site – park, pavilion and bowling green – is used in future.
 Our ambition is to transform the pavilion into a mixed use community hub, suitable for a range of small-scale activities and events; to improve the quality and usability of the park by introducing play equipment; and to review how the former bowling green can be remodelled so that it can be used for activities and small events whilst supporting the health of the local environment.
 You can read more about our vision here.